tquintal/call-to-consciousness/README.md

-## Portfolio Website - Next.js/React
+## Portfolio Website - Next.js/React, NextAuth, Prisma ORM and tRPC

 🌐 This project is a Next.js application created to serve as a portfolio website for my sister.
 It is currently under development.